Mitzelldone/JavaScript30/The 30 Projects/03 - CSS Variables/readme.md

      ```

 - Iterate through the _HTML Node Elements_ that the variable is referencing and
-    attach _event listeners_ to each one that will call on an _event handler_ whenever
+    attach _event listeners_ to each one that will call on _handleUpdate_ whenever

     the input value has been changed (the `change` event).
      ```
      inputs.forEach(input => input.addEventListener('change',handleUpate));
      ```
-- Repeat step 2, listening for mouse movements on the inputs instead of value
+- Repeat for mouse movements on the inputs instead of value
     changes (the `mousemove` event).

      ```